 LED lighting has several advantages over the metal halide lights

 Instant ON – Instant OFF

 Bright, high quality light for years to come without costly maintenance

-What Type of Lights Are Used for Tennis Courts?
+What Type of Lighting’s Available for Tennis Courts?

-For indoor tennis courts, tennis court lights are mounted on the ceiling.
-The light points down, similar to a gym light, or points upwards, reflecting against a white reflective surface.
+For indoor tennis courts, LED Tennis Court Lighting Fixtures mount on the ceiling.
+The light points down, similar to a gym light.
+Or points upwards, reflecting against a white reflective surface.

 For outdoor tennis courts, lights are pole mounted on the perimeter of the court.
-They resemble shoebox lights that are commonly found in parking lots.
-These lights use special optics to "throw" the light towards the center of the court.
+They resemble LED Shoebox Lights or LED Parking Lot Lights.
+These lights use special optics to “throw” the light towards the center of the court.

 What Are the Appropriate Lighting Levels for Recreation / Amateur / Professional Tennis Applications?